cotes2020/jekyll-theme-chirpy/_posts/SOC/PaloAltoNetwork/CortexXDR-Admin-Guid.md

 - Disable or Remove a Rule
 - Add a Rule Exception
 View Alerts Triggered by a Rule
 As IOC and BIOC rules trigger alerts, Cortex XDR displays the total # OF HITS for the rule in the on the BIOC or IOC rules page.
-To view the associated alerts trigged by a rule:
+To view the associated alerts triggeredby a rule:
 - STEP 1 | Select RULES and the type of rule (BIOC or IOC).
 - STEP 2 | Right-click anywhere in the rule, and then select View associated alerts.
 Cortex XDR displays a filtered query of alerts associated with the Rule ID.Inc.